Support Us Button Widget

 This piece is a part of our Q+A series.
 Know someone we should interview?
 Nominate them by emailing us here.

-Dominé has written 12+ non-fiction books covering everything from Kentucky cooking to architecture, but his books chronicling Old Louisville ghosts are the inspiration for the annual walk — including the 1 about his supposedly haunted 3rd Street home called, “Voodoo Days at La Casa Fabulosa.”
+Dominé has written 12+ non-fiction books covering everything from Kentucky cooking to architecture, but his books chronicling Old Louisville ghosts are the inspiration for the annual walk — including the one about his supposedly haunted 3rd Street home called, “Voodoo Days at La Casa Fabulosa.”

 Domine headshot